How Does Texting and Driving Affect Truck Accidents?

 Tiemann Law Firm has fought on behalf of truck accident victims for over 20 years.
 You can depend on us to advocate for your rights and fight to hold the truck driver liable for their reckless behavior.
 We will pursue the maximum compensation possible and work hard to try to reach your desired outcome.

-Call us at (916) 999-9000 right now for your free consultation if your accident and injuries occurred because of a truck driver texting while behind the wheel.
+Call us at (916) 999-9000, or reach out to us online right now for your free consultation if your accident and injuries occurred because of a truck driver texting while behind the wheel.